-As a South Bend real estate investor, you’ll need to determine if a property should be held or resold.
+As a Indiana real estate investor, you’ll need to determine if a property should be held or resold.
 While some are great long-term, others are not.
-In our latest post, we will take a look at some signs to help you determine if you should hold or flip your South Bend investment property.
+In our latest post, we will take a look at some signs to help you determine if you should hold or flip your Indiana investment property.

 Signs You Should Hold It

 Steadily Rising Markets

 Take a look at what real estate has done over time in your neighborhood.
 Even with some sudden drops in values, if the overall price is continuously climbing, it might be best to hold, at least for a bit, to see what transpires.
 A market that is consistently rising, can help you to see some great profits over the long-term.

 Renters will basically be paying your mortgage while you build all the equity.
 If you aren’t losing money, and the potential is there to make more down the road, holding it may likely be your best option.
 There is a chance the house may be vacant in the future or that you won’t be able to sell it down the road.
 Take advantage and earn as much extra income from the property while you can!